KevinSHIT/OLEDShow/README.md

 # OLEDShow

-This is a simple OLED clock which is able to display a very simple time and current network status.
+This is a simple Android OLED clock app which is able to display a very simple time and current network status.

 This project is done when I studied in Foundation in Brighton, UK.
 That time,